sjefvanleeuwen/showcase/README.md

 ### Fetch the graphql schema

-To generate a new client based on the operations from the iventory service, make sure the inventory service is running.
+To generate a new client based on the operations from the inventory service, make sure the inventory service is running.
 Then generate a strongly typed client by executing:

 ```
 dotnet graphql init http://localhost:10003/graphql -n Inventory